novotnyr/bsc-payment-demo/README.markdown

 - *BigDecimals*: improving on spec, we use `BigDecimal` number representation
 - *threading*: periodic checker runs in a separate thread.
 Console and file I/O do not.
 - *logging*: logging via `slf4j` and `logback` is enabled by default.
 Use custom `logback.xml` to prevent various logging statements.
+- *currency conversions:* currency exchange rates are hardwired into the code (`PaymentTracker`).
+Dynamic exchange rates are out of scope of this solution.